-The Student Union receives a Block Grant subvention from the University and partoccupies buildings owned by the University.
+The Student Union receives subvention from the University in the form of a block grant and part- occupies buildings owned by the University.
 The Student Union pays an annual sum under lease to the University along with a separate apportionment for both cleaning and utilities.
 Although the Student Union successfully runs various trading and income generating activities, it is dependent on the support of the University.
 There is no reason to believe that this support will not continue for the foreseeable future as the Student Union is an integral part of the University structure and of value to the overall student experience at the University.

 The Student Union sees the quality of our relationship with the University as being key to our future success.
 Indeed the University's continued support and recognition of the Student Union's contribution to the overall student experience has led directly to the Student Union leasing bespoke, purpose built, Student Union facilities.
-The Student Union will continue to reference back, where practicable, to the University's strategic objectives when setting and reviewing its own, to ensure that we strengthen our relationship and take a holistic approach to the Winchester student experience.
+The Student Union will consider, and reference back, where practicable, to the University's strategic objectives when setting and reviewing its own, to ensure that we strengthen our relationship and take a holistic approach to the Winchester student experience.